Skip to content

 • CVE-2024-26229 -- csc.sys missing access check, used with PreviousMode flip

-This archetype works well because the primitive needed is minimal -- a single controlled decrement.
-The PreviousMode manipulation technique converts it into full kernel R/W without any pool spray or heap layout control.
+This archetype is elegant because the primitive needed is minimal.
+A single controlled decrement converts into full kernel read/write without any pool spray or heap layout control.
+The PreviousMode manipulation technique turns the smallest possible corruption into the most powerful possible primitive.
 See also Arb Increment/Decrement.

 Terminal Goals

-All five chain archetypes converge on the same small set of escalation targets:
+All five chain archetypes converge on the same small set of escalation targets.
+The terminal goal determines what the attacker gains and what mitigations remain relevant.

 1. Token swap -- Copy the SYSTEM process token into the current process.
-The most common terminal goal, used in ~70% of the corpus.
+The most common terminal goal, used in approximately 70% of the corpus.
 See Token Swapping.

 2. Privilege bit-set -- Set SE_DEBUG_PRIVILEGE or SE_ASSIGNPRIMARYTOKEN_PRIVILEGE bits directly in the token.
-Used when the attacker wants to avoid replacing the entire token.
+Used when the attacker wants to avoid replacing the entire token, perhaps to maintain the identity of the original process while gaining specific elevated capabilities.

 3. PreviousMode flip -- Change KTHREAD.PreviousMode from UserMode to KernelMode.
-Gives the attacker full R/W via system calls.
+Gives the attacker full kernel read/write through ordinary system calls, which is often more useful than a SYSTEM shell because it provides persistent kernel access without creating suspicious processes.
 See PreviousMode Manipulation.

-4. DACL corruption -- Null out the security descriptor on a protected process.
-Used in CVE-2026-21241 via SepMediumDaclSd corruption.
+4. DACL corruption -- Null out the security descriptor on a protected process or system object.
+Used in CVE-2026-21241 via SepMediumDaclSd corruption to unlock KASLR information APIs.
 See ACL / SD Manipulation.

 Cross-References